-Solution 3 – Make sure that you’re using dedicated graphic card/reinstall DirectX
+4. Make sure that you’re using the dedicated graphics card/reinstall DirectX

 If the problem still persists, check if you have the latest version of DirectX installed.
 If the issue still persists, you might have to reinstall the game.

-- Go to the Shortcut tab and locate Target section.
+- Go to the Shortcut tab and locate the Target section.

 - Remember, don’t change anything between the quotes, just add -gc2 and save the changes.

-- Go to Documents/My Games/Path of Exile folder.
-In there you should find production_config.ini file.
+- In there you should find production_config.ini file.

 - Open production_config.ini file with Notepad.